xmuyulab/COVID-19_FDA_App-a-thon/README.md

 T cells are the effectors of cell-mediated adaptive immunity in jawed vertebrates.
 The responding T cell proliferates clonally, and its progeny inherit the same antigen-specific T cell receptors (TCR), constituting a long-term immunological memory of the antigen.
 The diverse population of TCR clones in an individual (the TCR repertoire) thus dynamically encodes a history of immunological challenges.
 People have similar virus-specific TCR after being exposed to the same virus, such as parvovirus, influenza, cytomegalovirus, and Epstein-Barr virus [1].

-Currently, high-throughput TCR sequencing allows us to charactrize individuals' TCR repertoires.
-However, it remains as a non-trivial task to associate these sequenced TCRs to their antigenic targets directly from TCR repertoire data, hence limiting the utilization of these data in immunlogical and clinical research.
+Currently, high-throughput TCR sequencing allows us to characterize individuals' TCR repertoires.
+However, it remains a non-trivial task to associate these sequenced TCRs to their antigenic targets directly from TCR repertoire data, hence limiting the utilization of these data in immunological and clinical research.
 In this project, we developed a method to map TCR repertoire data into a low-dimensional embedded space.
-The resulting embedded respresentation of TCR repertoire data, which we referred to as TCR Map, preserves the similarities of different TCR moleculars such that similar TCRs will be placed closely in the embedded space.
+The resulting embedded representation of TCR repertoire data, which we referred to as TCR Map, preserves the similarities of different TCR molecules such that similar TCRs will be placed closely in the embedded space after the transformation.

-The TCR Map tool can be utilzed in several different ways to help biological study of TCR repertoire data.
-For example, as TCRs of same or similar antigens tend to cluster together in the TCR Map, one can try to infer the potential epitope targets of an unknown TCR with its surrounding annotated TCR.
+The TCR Map tool can be utilized in several different ways to help biological study of TCR repertoire data.
+For example, as TCRs of the same or similar antigens tend to cluster together in the TCR Map, one can try to infer the potential epitope targets of an unknown TCR with its surrounding annotated TCR.
 Furthermore, one can try to fit a probability density function based on aggregation degree of TCRs from different patient groups (e.g., COVID-19 vs non-COVID-19) on the TCR Map, and identify potential disease-specific TCR clusters based on their differentiation.
-In this App-a-thon competition, we developed a software pipeline and a (preliminary) interactive tool based on Python/Plotly to facilitate these analysis.
+In this App-a-thon competition, we developed a software pipeline and a (preliminary) interactive tool based on Python/Plotly to facilitate these analyses.

 ## 2. Methods